AidCoinCo/aidpay-php/README.md

 $body = json_decode(file_get_contents('php://input'), true);

 if ($aidPay->isValidSignature($headers['sign'], $body)) {
-    // Do stuffs (i.e. set your payment as paid).
+    // Do stuff (i.e. set your payment as paid).
 Your payment has been executed.
 } else {
     // Discard.
 This is not a valid call.
 }
 ```

+## License

+Code released under the [MIT License](https://github.com/aidcoinco/aidpay-php/blob/master/LICENSE).